 Getting to Cameron Highlands

 One of the biggest reasons to visit Malaysia is its cultural diversity.
-And nowhere is this more obvious than on Penang.
+And nowhere is this more obvious than on the spectacular island of Penang.

-Feeling almost like a Chinese enclave on the Malay Peninsula, Penang is sure to spice up your Malaysia itinerary.
-Quite literally.
+Feeling almost like a Chinese enclave on the Malay Peninsula, Penang is sure to spice up this 10-day Malaysia itinerary.

 What to Do in Penang